LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 What Libraries are Available in a Shell Script
 ==============================================

-Lasso shell scripts are not run in the lassoserver context.
-This means that various libraries and tools that lassosever loads are not loaded or available by default when your script runs.
+Lasso shell scripts are not run in the :program:`lassoserver` context.
+This means that various libraries and tools that :program:`lassosever` loads are not loaded or available by default when your script runs.
 While all the core libraries are available, the LCAPI modules, LJAPI modules, logging system, email queue, security registry, web request and response environment, LassoApps, and files in LassoStartup are not loaded.
-This is actually beneficial since your script would otherwise take as long as lassoserver to startup before it got to running your code.
+This is actually beneficial since your script would otherwise take as long as :program:`lassoserver` to startup before it got to running your code.
 If you find you need something that isn't loaded, you can load it yourself.
 The sections below will show you how.

 Loading All Database and LCAPI Modules